 - Research, review and improvement: we carry out research and effectiveness monitoring to continually improve the system.

 - Appeals: the Forest Practices Tribunal provides an independent appeal process.

 The objective of the forest practices system

-The objective of the Tasmanian forest practices system, as set down in Schedule 7 of the Forest Practices Act 1985, is to achieve sustainable management of public and private forests with due care for the environment in a way that is as far as possible self-funding.
-This is achieved through:
+The aim of the forest practices system is the sustainable management of public and private forests with care for the environment in a way that is as self-funding as possible.
+This includes: